echolabsdev/prism-docs/getting-started/installation.md

 # Installation

 Getting started with Prism is a breeze.
-Follow these simple steps to add Prism to your Laravel project and unlock the power of AI-driven text generation.

 ## Requirements